olihawkins/penguin-models/readme.md

 # penguin-models

-This is a small Python project which explores using scikit-learn to classify penguins by species in the [Palmer penguins](https://github.com/allisonhorst/palmerpenguins) dataset using their bill features.
-This was a personal project that I used to learn about using support vector machines in scikit-learn.
+This is a small Python project which explores using scikit-learn to classify penguins by species in the [Palmer penguins](https://github.com/allisonhorst/palmerpenguins) dataset given their bill features.
+This was a personal project that I used to learn about support vector machines in scikit-learn.

 ## Setup